-- Be vaccinated against measles, mumps, rubella, and tetanus.
+- Have received vaccinations for measles, mumps, rubella, and tetanus.

 How Long Does It Take to Become an Emergency Medical Technician?

 The coursework necessary to complete a basic EMT training course is not as challenging as those of other healthcare fields or that of an intermediate EMT or paramedic training course.
-However, it will be a lot of information crammed into a short time period, and students should expect to put in maximal effort at all times.
+Nevertheless, the curriculum contains lots of information crammed into a short period of time.
+Therefore, students need to stay focused and put in consistent effort.

 Are There Any Exams?

-After a hopeful EMT has completed all of his or her coursework and graduated from the program of his or her choosing, nationwide examinations must be taken.
+After an EMT student has completed all of his or her coursework and graduated from the program of his or her choosing, nationwide examinations must be taken.

 If an applicant is unsuccessful in passing the cognitive exam, the NREMT will offer feedback for improvement.
-Applicants are allowed to retake the cognitive exam again 15 days after the previous attempt for a total of six times.
+Applicants may retake the cognitive exam 15 days after the previous attempt for a total of six times.
 After three failures to pass, applicants must undergo 24 hours of remedial training.
 After six failures, they must retake the entire basic EMT course from the beginning once again.

-In addition to working with the psychological aspects of patients, EMTs are also tested on more clinical parts of their job like immobilizing long bone fractures and dislocations, traction splinting, upper airway adjuncts and suction, mouth-to-mouth ventilation, and other procedures EMTs must be completely familiar with.
+In addition to working with the psychological aspects of patients, EMTs are also tested on more clinical parts of their job.
+These tests include:

 Just as the cognitive exam corresponds with classroom coursework, the psychomotor portion of the exam mirrors the hands-on experience that every student must undergo during basic EMT training.